Passaic County Technical Institute

-Passaic County Technical Institute (also known as PCTI, Passaic County Tech, the Passaic County Technical Vocational High School or simply Tech), is a vocational public high school in Wayne, that serves students in ninth through twelfth grades from all of Passaic County, New Jersey, United States.
+Passaic County Technical Institute (also known as PCTI, Passaic County Tech, Wayne Tech or simply Tech), is a vocational public high school in Wayne, that serves students in ninth through twelfth grades from all of Passaic County, in the U.S. state of New Jersey.
 It is located near the city of Paterson.
 PCTI offers some vocational classes in addition to several college credit courses.
+It is the sister school of the Diana C. Lobosco STEM Academy, with which it shares a campus and extracurricular programs.

-As of the 2021–22 school year, the school had an enrollment of 3,404 students and 287.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.9:1.
-There were 1,653 students (48.6% of enrollment) eligible for free lunch and 375 (11.0% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 3,660 students and 302.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.1:1.
+There were 1,483 students (40.5% of enrollment) eligible for free lunch and 328 (9.0% of students) eligible for reduced-cost lunch.
+Based on 2021-22 data from the New Jersey Department of Education, PCTI was the largest high school in the state, one of 29 schools with more than 2,000 students.

 Awards, recognition and rankings

 Schooldigger.com ranked the school 212th out of 376 public high schools statewide in its 2010 rankings (an increase of 21 positions from the 2009 rank) which were based on the combined percentage of students classified as proficient or above proficient on the language arts literacy and mathematics components of the High School Proficiency Assessment (HSPA).